 Bearing in mind that the EquipMETRO program is part time, and it is likely that trainees will simultaneously be fulfilling other family and/or work commitments, the recommended reading has been greatly pared back.
-This has two benefitshttp://metro.pcv.org.au/resources/
+This has two benefits-

-- Maximising the trainees time to spent practicing ministry activities. - Providing only the most pertinent of resources.
+- Maximising the trainees' time spent practicing ministry activities. - Providing only the most pertinent of resources.
 It is therefore recommended that trainees make every effort to complete the recommended reading as listed.